dtverskoi/The-spread-of-technological-innovations-effects-of-psychology-culture-and-policy-interventions/Policy interventions/ReadMe.md

 Figpolicy.m plots all figures in the SM related to intervention strategies using data files produced by Mainpolicy.m.

-FigPs.m produces Figure 4 in the main text using data files created by Mainpsych.m
+Figp.m produces produces Figure 3 in the main text using data files created by Mainpolicy.m.